liberland/laws/drafting/consolidated/judical-process-law.md

 ### Article 18: Judicial Decisions
 #### Section 1: Consideration of evidence
-1. In rendering judicial decisions, the judge shall assess each piece of evidence individually, taking into account the manner in which it was obtained and the assertions it is intended to support.
-The judge shall rely exclusively on objective and established facts.
+1. In rendering judicial decisions, the Judge shall assess each piece of evidence individually, taking into account the manner in which it was obtained and the assertions it is intended to support.
+The Judge shall rely exclusively on objective and established facts.
 2. There shall be no formal rules governing the interpretation or exclusion of evidence in the law: No legal provision shall be placed higher than the truth.
-Consequently, the judge shall always have the authority to earnestly evaluate the facts of the case and address them according to their best judgment.
-However, the judge shall be required to articulate the rationale for their decisions.
+Consequently, the Judge shall always have the authority to earnestly evaluate the facts of the case and address them according to their best judgment.
+However, the Judge shall be required to articulate the rationale for their decisions.
-3. The judge may not refuse to make a Judicial Decision once assigned a Case.
+3. The Judge may not refuse to make a Judicial Decision once assigned a Case.

 #### Section 2: Form and availability of judicial decisions
 1. A judicial decision may be delivered orally or in writing.
-Regardless of the form of delivery, a written copy of the decision, signed and certified by the judge, shall be made available at the judge's discretion or upon request by a party.
+Regardless of the form of delivery, a written copy of the decision, signed and certified by the Judge, shall be made available at the Judge's discretion or upon request by a party.
 In case of a difference between the oral and written version the written version shall take precedence.
 2. In cases where translation services are utilized, written translations into other languages shall be provided concurrently.
-The decision becomes binding upon the court once it is signed by the judge.
+The decision becomes binding upon the court once it is signed by the Judge.

 ### Article 20 Non-Controversial Cases